RoseEden30/TextureDownscaler/README.md

 | Performance | 1024 | 512 |
 | Custom | full size | full size |

-All of them leave interface, LOD, sky, terrain, faces, dragons and landscape at full size.
-Custom does nothing at all until you set your own limits.
+All three working presets leave the interface, LOD, sky, terrain, face tints and fur shells alone.
+Landscape, trees and dragons keep their diffuse textures at full size and only have their normal maps capped.

 Quality also leaves armour, clothing, PBR material maps and character textures untouched.
 Performance drops every type other than diffuse to 512 and caps character textures at 1024.
+Custom does nothing until you set your own limits.

 ## Settings

 `Data/SKSE/Plugins/TextureDownscaler.ini`

-Every texture gets a maximum size according to its type. `0` leaves a type at full size.
+Each texture gets a maximum size according to its type. `0` leaves a type at full size.

 ```ini
 [Textures]